Key Takeaways

 |---|---|---|

-| What you trade | Actual crypto asset | Contract linked to price movement |
+| What you trade | The actual crypto asset | A contract linked to the asset’s price |

-| Ownership | User owns the coin or token | User usually does not own the asset |
+| Ownership | You own the coin or token | You usually do not own the asset |

-| Liquidation risk | No leverage liquidation | Position can be liquidated |
+| Liquidation risk | No normal leverage liquidation | Leveraged positions can be liquidated |

-| Best for | Beginners, long-term holders, direct exposure | Advanced traders, hedging, short-term speculation |
+| Best for | Beginners, holders, direct exposure | Advanced traders, hedging, short-term speculation |

-| Main mistake | Buying weak assets or poor entries | Overleveraging and ignoring liquidation |
+| Main mistake | Buying weak assets or entering too late | Overleveraging and ignoring liquidation risk |

 Spot Trading in 2026: The Post-ETF Era

-How to Start Spot Trading in 2026
+How to Start Spot Trading Safely

 A beginner does not need an advanced setup.
 They need a safe process.